 While originally from Morocco, L’Ghacham Osfor has spent his life living and working in Spain.
 He was always interested in art, is mostly self-taught and spent seven years as a graffiti artist.
 He gets his inspiration from many sources including photographs, the cinema and what he encounters in everyday life.

 L’Ghacham Osfor’s murals are all over the world and pieces are in galleries in Paris and elsewhere.
-His newest project is a making a mural in Jacksonville, Florida as part of the ArtRepublic movement.
+In 2017 he created a mural in Jacksonville, Florida as part of the ArtRepublic installation.
 He will also have his first solo show in Los Angeles in 2018.

 Mohamed L’Ghacham Osfor connected with Michelle Tompkins for TheCelebrityCafe.com to discuss his life, work, inspiration, the importance of making art accessible to people, what art interests him, what he likes to do for fun and more.